 According to the latest research, two-thirds of CMOs are drowning in marketing data.
 We surveyed 300 CMOs from SMBs across the UK, US, and DACH, and found that while making data-driven decisions is a key priority for CMOs, many are still struggling to get on top of their data.

-Check out the research here, or read on for some tips on how not to get overwhelmed by data.
+Check out the full Recession, Resilience, and Marketing Data report or read on for some tips on how not to get overwhelmed by data.

 Using data to navigate the uncertain marketing landscape